danichimescu/public_Indesign/layouts/Utils for layouts/Readme.md

-Useful script for working with layouts.
+Useful scripts for working with layouts.